 Knives motioned to me.
 "Let me see it."

-"In a minute," I said, pulling the gun away from my face and turning it over and over in my palm – quite clumsily, I might add.
+"In a minute," I said.
+I pulled the gun away from my face, turning it over and over in my palm.
 It was definitely too big for a kid like me to be handling, and yet I couldn't bring myself to surrender it.
-After a few seconds in which I fiddled with a strange switch on the side (said "strange switch" was the safety), I suddenly had an epiphany.
+After a few seconds in which I fiddled with a strange switch on the side (I was unaware that this was the safety), I suddenly had an epiphany.
 A very stupid epiphany.

-"It must be a food dispenser," I said, trying to sound as knowledgeable as possible.
-As if to match my action to the tone of those words, I drew myself up to my full height and sort of puffed out my chest, like a peacock.
-"You just pull this little lever here – " I gestured to the trigger – "and food shoots out."
+"It must be a food dispenser," I said, trying to sound like I knew exactly what I was talking about.
+As if to match my action to the tone of those words, I drew myself up to my full height and sort of puffed out my chest, like what I imagined a really smart guy must do when he's talking about chemical bonding or something equally boring.
+"You just pull this little lever here – " I gestured to the trigger – "and food pops out."

 "What other explanation is there?
-One of the crew members must have been using it and then accidentally left it here."
+One of the crew members must have been using it and then left it here by accident."

 "Really?"
 Knives said in his most annoying Mister Know-It-All voice.
 "I'd like to see some proof of this."
 He held out his hand, but I wasn't budging.
-Once something was in Knives's possession, you could pretty much count on never seeing it again until he had first taken it apart and put it back together, and never in the same condition it had initially arrived in.
+Once something was in Knives's possession, you could pretty much count on never seeing it again until he had first taken it apart and put it back together – three times over.